dapperfu/whitespace-stego/README.md

 - **Password protection**: Optional encryption for your hidden messages
 - **Cross-compatibility**: Messages encoded with one implementation can be decoded with another
 - **Comprehensive testing**: 743+ tests ensuring reliability
-- **Command-line interface**: Easy-to-use CLI for all implementations
+- **Advanced CLI interface**: Feature-rich command-line interface with mutually exclusive options, stdout support, and comprehensive error handling
 - **Interactive examples**: Jupyter notebooks for learning and experimentation
 - **Docker support**: Individual containers for each implementation